 “Stories may well be lies, but they are good lies that say true things, and which can sometimes pay the rent.” – Neil Gaiman

-It’s something every writer faces: the eternal dilemma of wanting to stay true to your art and true to yourself … and needing to pay rent and buy food.
+It’s something we all face: the writer’s dilemma of wanting to stay true to your art and true to yourself … and needing to pay rent and buy food.

 I’ve certainly grappled with this for much of my life, as my entire adult life has been spent as a writer in some form or another.